How Much Does a Roof Inspection Cost in 2023? | Checkatrade

 Roof survey cost

-The more in-depth the roof survey, the more it will cost.
 It’s definitely worth paying for an extensive survey if you are buying a property or haven’t had a survey done before.
-This will ensure every little part of your roof is up to scratch and will last for years to come.
+This will give you peace of mind that your roof is up to scratch and will last for years to come.

 The average roof survey cost is £275.